-Report details sexual abuse allegations against WHO staff during Congo Ebola outbreak
+Report details sexual abuse allegations against WHO staffers during Congo Ebola outbreak

 The international community mobilized to respond to the outbreak, with the WHO alone deploying 2,800 people.

-The report lays out how men who said they worked with the WHO exploited the economic vulnerability of alleged victims by promising them jobs in exchange for sexual relationships or making sex a condition of continued employment.
+The report lays out how men who said they worked with the WHO allegedly exploited the economic vulnerability of victims by promising them jobs in exchange for sexual relationships or making sex a condition of continued employment.

 One woman said she was coerced into sex by a WHO expatriate doctor, became pregnant and was given abortion pills.
-Another woman told investigators she was promised a job as a hygienist if she gave into the advances of a response administrator in Butembo in eastern Congo — and said she needed the money to support her four children.
-Another woman said sex was frequently exchanged for favors at a response base camp in Beni, north of Butembo.
+Another woman told investigators she was promised a job as a hygienist if she gave in to the advances of a response administrator in Butembo — and said she needed the money to support her four children.
+Another woman said sex was frequently exchanged for favors at a response base camp in Beni.

 The investigators received testimony from 75 alleged victims — 63 women and 12 men — who ranged in age from 13 to 43 years, with an average age of around 20.
 The youngest, a girl identified as “Jolianne,” said she was approached by a WHO driver who offered her a ride home and instead raped and impregnated her.

 In many cases, according to the report, promised jobs never materialized.
-Other women who were already employed said they continued to be sexually harassed by male supervisors who forced them to have sex to hold onto their jobs.
+Other women who were already employed said they continued to be sexually harassed by male supervisors who forced them to have sex to hold on to their jobs.
 Some said they were fired when they refused.

 The review team recorded nine allegations of rape.
-Twenty-nine women and girls became pregnant as a result of the alleged abuse, and 22 carried their pregnancies to term, the report said.
+Twenty-nine women and girls became pregnant as a result of the alleged abuse and 22 carried their pregnancies to term, the report said.
 Other alleged victims said their abusers had forced them to have an abortion, while others claimed to have had miscarriages.

 Not all of the potential victims have been identified.
 Tedros pledged Tuesday that the United Nations will provide medical and psychosocial support, as well as help with educating their children.

-The commission blamed the WHO for inadequately screening staff it recruited for the Ebola response and pointed to broader, structural problems with the WHO’s approach to preventing and investigating sexual abuse.
+The commission blamed the WHO for inadequately screening staffers it had recruited for the Ebola response and pointed to broader, structural problems with the WHO’s approach to preventing and investigating sexual abuse.

-In one example, the report criticized officials’ failure to open an investigation into an allegation against Jean-Paul Ngandu, a doctor who was the subject of a recent Associated Press investigation.
-The report cited Andreas Mlitzke, head of the agency’s compliance, risk management and ethics divisions, and David Webb, director of the internal oversight office, for not upholding the WHO’s zero-tolerance policy for sexual exploitation and abuse.
+In one example, the report criticized officials’ failure to open an investigation of an allegation against Jean-Paul Ngandu, a doctor who was the subject of a recent Associated Press investigation.
+The report cited Andreas Mlitzke, head of the agency’s compliance, risk management and ethics divisions, and David Webb, director of the internal oversight office, as not upholding the WHO’s zero-tolerance policy for sexual exploitation and abuse.

-The report does not place any personal responsibility on Tedros, WHO Africa director Matshidiso Moeti and Michael Ryan, director of the WHO’s Health Emergencies Program, saying they were unaware of the allegations until they saw media reports.
+The report does not place any personal responsibility on Tedros, WHO Africa director Matshidiso Moeti or Michael Ryan, director of the WHO’s Health Emergencies Program, saying they were unaware of the allegations until they saw media reports.

 Tedros said the WHO will investigate and take “appropriate disciplinary action.”
-Two senior staff have been placed on administrative leave.
+Two senior staffers have been placed on administrative leave.

 This is not the first sexual abuse scandal a U.N. body has faced in recent years.
 A report in 2019 found that U.N. peacekeepers in Haiti allegedly fathered children with women and girls before abandoning them, and rape allegations roiled a peacekeeping mission in the Central African Republic.